rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 # Software Installation & Configuration

-This guide assumes you have completed a fresh installation of a Pi-Hole compatible Linux Operating System, such as Ubuntu 20.04.
+These instructions assume you have completed a fresh installation of a Pi-Hole compatible Linux Operating System, such as Ubuntu 20.04.
+Do not skip steps:

 1. Connect via SSH to your Server, and become the root user (in the root home directory at **/root**) by executing this command: